KarrLab/intro_to_wc_modeling/docs/concepts_skills/linux/building_linux_containers.rst

 If no command is provided, then Docker will run the final command in the image's configuration.

+Running a Docker image instantiates a running environment called a container.

 Any modifications made to the machine such as installed packages or saved files will not be discarded when the image terminates.
-When the image is booted up again, the image will start its execution from exactly the same state as all previous executions of the image.
-This design forces you to use Doxyfiles to explicitly describe image configurations.
+When the image is booted up again, the image will start its execution from exactly the same state as the most  recent execution of the image.
+This design forces you to use Docker files to explicitly describe image configurations.